radcamp/radcamp.github.io/Kigali2023/FEEMS_API.md

 ![png](images/FEEMS-RegionPlot.png)

 ## Fit the FEEMS model to the data
 This step actually assesses to what degree genetic differentiation is higher or lower compared to what we can expect under IBD.
-This step may take a few minutes.

 ```python
 %%time